ariefsam/go-chat/README.md

 # Clean Architecture
 Focus on usecase.
 All dependency interface located in folder usercase/dependency.
 We can change dependency implementation (database, sms sender, token generator, etc) via ioc.

+# Is Go-Chat Production Ready?
+Using default implementation: No. You can use Go-Chat usecase, then implement dependency by Yours.

 # Using Go-Chat with default Implementation
 Copy config.go.example to config.go in folder configuration.
 ```bash